VCH Piercing FAQ - Answers by APP Certified Piercers in NYC

 VCH piercing sizes are anatomically dependent.
 They are often performed at 12g, and occasionally as small as 14g.
 Though some people may request 10g or larger, depending on personal preferences and anatomical restraints.

-Common jewelry includes curved barbells and straight barbels.
+Common jewelry includes curved barbells and straight barbells.
 Although captive beads can also be worn.
 Safe piercing jewelry should be made of implant-certified titanium, solid gold, or implant certified steel.

 The sizing for jewelry refers to both the gauge and the length of the barbell.
 Both of these factors will be anatomically dependent based on each individual.